springdoc/springdoc.github.io/springdoc-properties.md

 springdoc.webjars.prefix | `/webjars` |`String`, To change the webjars prefix that is visible the URL of swagger-ui for spring-webflux. springdoc.api-docs.resolve-schema-properties | `false` | `Boolean`.
 To enable  property resolver on @Schema (name, title and description). springdoc.remove-broken-reference-definitions | `true` | `Boolean`.
-To disable removal of broken reference definitions.
+To disable removal of broken reference definitions. springdoc.writer-with-default-pretty-printer | `false` | `Boolean`.
+To enable pretty print of the OpenApi specification.

 ### swagger-ui properties
 - The support of the swagger-ui properties is available on `springdoc-openapi`.
 See [Official documentation](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/).